 If a student's concern is mostly academic in nature, they should visit with their School Counselor first.
 Our School Counselors are all experts in personal counseling, study skills, and stress reduction!

 How do I make an appointment?

-If you need to see a Wellness Counselor, you can make an appointment by:
+If you need to see a Wellness Counselor, please fill out this form.

 Students may refer themselves to a Wellness Counselor.
 Parents and staff can also refer students for help.